obspy/obspy/misc/docs/source/tutorial/code_snippets/retrieving_data_from_datacenters.rst

 If you want to requests waveforms, or station/event meta information **you will most likely want to use the** :mod:`obspy.fdsn` **module**.
 It is able to request data from any data center implementing the `FDSN web services
 <http://www.fdsn.org/webservices/>`_.
-Data from a large number of centers like
+By now a large number of data centers do
-IRIS/ORFEUS/INGV/ETH/GFZ/RESIF/... (a curated list of data centers implementing these services can be found
+that.
+Examples include IRIS/ORFEUS/INGV/ETH/GFZ/RESIF/... - a curated list can be found `here <http://www.fdsn.org/webservices/datacenters/>`_.
-`here <http://www.fdsn.org/webservices/datacenters/>`_) can be requested with it.
 As a further advantage it returns data in the most modern and future proof formats.

 -------
 ArcLink